mummer4/mummer/README.md

         .unref   - Unaligned reference IDs and lengths (if applicable) .unqry   - Unaligned query IDs and lengths (if applicable)

-        NOTES:
+**Notes:**

 The report file generated by this script can be useful for comparing the differences between two similar genomes or assemblies.
 The other outputs generated by this script are in unlabeled tabular format, so please refer to the utility specific documentation for interpreting them.
 A full description of the report file is given in "docs/dnadiff.README".

--- RUNNING THE MUMmer UTILITIES --
+## RUNNING THE MUMmer UTILITIES
-   The MUMmer package consists of various utilities that can interact with the 'mummer' program.  'mummer' performs all maximal and maximal unique matching, and all other utilities were designed to process the input and output of this program and its related scripts, in order to extract additional information from the output.
+The MUMmer package consists of various utilities that can interact with the `mummer` program.  `mummer` performs all maximal and maximal unique matching, and all other utilities were designed to process the input and output of this program and its related scripts, in order to extract additional information from the output.
 Listed below are the descriptions and usage definitions for these utilities.

-   ** annotate **
+###annotate

 DESCRIPTION:
-        This program reads the output of the 'gaps' program and adds alignment information to it.
-Part of the original MUMmer1.0 pipeline and can only be used on the output of the 'gaps' program.
+This program reads the output of the `gaps` program and adds alignment information to it.
+Part of the original MUMmer1.0 pipeline and can only be used on the output of the `gaps` program.

         USAGE:
         annotate  <gapsfile>  <seq2>